 Ohio state law supports a citizen's right to bear arms.
 The Ohio Constitution, written in 1851, states, "The people have the right to bear arms for their defense and security; but standing armies, in time of peace, are dangerous to liberty, and shall not be kept up; and the military shall be in strict subordination to the civil power."

-Permits Required to Buy/Own Guns in Ohio
+Permits Required to Buy/Own Guns

 No permits are required in Ohio to buy or own guns.
 Completing a brief questionnaire and showing a government-issued photo ID is required to purchase a gun in Ohio to make sure that the purchaser meets the residency requirements and is not subject to one of the firearms prohibitions (see below.)
 There is no waiting period to buy firearms in Ohio.